ascoos/vsc-ascoos-cms-snippets/README.md

 These is ASCOOS CMS snippets and code examples for Visual Studio Code.

-All code snippets are based on and follow the Ascoos CMS guide <https://docs.ascoos.com>
+All code snippets are based on and follow the [Ascoos CMS Documantation](https://docs.ascoos.com)

 ## Download